A refined Bloch group and the third homology of SL_2 of a field: Introduction

 What are now referred to as \emph{Bloch groups} of fields first appeared in the work of S. Bloch in the late 1970s (see \cite{bloch:regulators} for the lecture notes) as a way of constructing explicit maps - and, in particular, regulators - on $K_3$ of fields.
 In the 1980s, they were studied by Dupont and Sah (under the name \emph{scissors congruence group}) because of their connection with $3$-dimensional hyperbolic geometry (\cite{sah:dupont}, \cite{sah:discrete3}).
 This connection is still actively studied today: Bloch groups of number fields are targets for \emph{Bloch invariants} of certain finite-volume oriented hyperbolic $3$-manifolds (\cite{neumann:yang}, \cite{neumann:zagier}, \cite{zickert:goette}).
 These invariants are amenable to explicit calculation and are related in a known way to the Chern-Simons invariant.
 There are also intriguing connections between Bloch groups, conformal field theories and even modular form theory (\cite{zagier:dilog},\cite{nahm:bloch}).

 The precise relationship between the Bloch group and $K$-theory was established via their mutual connection to the homology of linear groups.
-These connections were greatly clarified and exploited in the work of Suslin (\cite{sus:bloch}): For an infinite field $F$, the Bloch group, $\bl{F}$, arises naturally as a quotient of $\ho{3}{\gl{2}{F}}{\Z}$.
-Of course, $K_3(F)$ admits a Hurewicz homomorphism to $\ho{3}{\gl{}{F}}{\Z}=\ho{3}{\gl{3}{F}}{\Z}$.
-Suslin proved that there is a natural short exact sequence
+These connections were greatly clarified and exploited in the work of Suslin (\cite{sus:bloch}): For a field $F$ with at least $4$ elements, the pre-Bloch group, $\pb{F}$, of the field is an abelian group with generators $\gpb{x}$, $x\in F^\times\setminus\{ 1\}$, subject to a family of $5$-term relations.
+The Bloch group, $\bl{F}$, is a subgroup of $\pb{F}$ which also arises naturally as a quotient of $\ho{3}{\gl{2}{F}}{\Z}$.
+Suslin has shown that this extends to a surjection from $\ho{3}{\gl{3}{F}}{\Z}$ to $\bl{F}$ (\cite[section 3]{sus:bloch}).
+Of course, $K_3(F)$ admits a Hurewicz homomorphism to $\ho{3}{\gl{}{F}}{\Z}=\ho{3}{\gl{3}{F}}{\Z}$, and hence, by composition, a map to $\bl{F}$.
+Using calculations of the homology of $\gl{n}{F}$ ($n=2,3$) as well as the homotopy theory of the plus construction, Suslin proved that there is a natural short exact sequence

 where $ \widetilde{\Tor{\mu_F}{\mu_F}}$ is the unique nontrivial extension of $\Tor{\mu_F}{\mu_F}$ by $\Z/2$ and